tldr-pages/tldr/pages/linux/pacman.md

 `sudo pacman -Syu`

-- Install a new package:
+- Install or update a new package:

 `sudo pacman -S {{package}}`